-A top NASA official asked Boeing if it would protest a major contract it lost.
-Boeing then tried to profit from the inside information.
+A NASA official asked Boeing if it would protest a major contract it lost.
+Instead, Boeing resubmitted its bid.

 That call, which occurred during a period when the agency was to have no contact with any of the bidders, is now the subject of investigations by the NASA inspector general and the Justice Department into the integrity of the procurement, according to multiple people.
 It also led NASA Administrator Jim Bridenstine to force Loverro to abruptly resign in May.

-Boeing did not protest the award of the lunar lander contract — which was awarded on April 30 to three bidders for a total of nearly $1 billion: a team led by Jeff Bezos’s Blue Origin; the defense contractor Dynetics, and Elon Musk’s SpaceX.
+Boeing did not protest the award of the lunar lander contract — which was awarded on April 30 to three bidders for a total of nearly $1 billion: a team led by Jeff Bezos’s Blue Origin; the defense contractor Dynetics; and Elon Musk’s SpaceX.
 (Bezos owns The Washington Post.)

 But it did something that NASA officials found just as alarming: After Loverro told Chilton that Boeing would not win the award, the company attempted to revise and resubmit its bid.
-That last-ditch effort to win one of the contracts was so unusual given that the time for bids had passed that members of the NASA committee considering the award feared it may amount to a violation of procurement regulations.
+That last-ditch effort to win one of the contracts was so unusual, given that the time for bids had passed, that members of the NASA committee considering the award feared it may amount to a violation of procurement regulations.
 They alerted the agency’s inspector general, who in turn referred the matter to the Justice Department.
 The U.S. attorney’s office in the District of Columbia has impaneled a grand jury and is investigating, officials said.

 The Post previously reported that Boeing tried to revise its bid after the call between Loverro and Chilton, but this is the first time the substance of their conversation has been reported.

-It’s unclear who else at NASA knew about the conversation between Loverro and Chilton, or if anyone directed Loverro to ask Boeing about whether it would protest.
+It’s unclear who else at NASA knew about the conversation between Loverro and Chilton, or whether anyone directed Loverro to ask Boeing whether it would protest.

 In his resignation letter, Loverro wrote that he took “a risk earlier in the year because I judged it necessary to fulfill our mission.
 Now, over the balance of time, it is clear that I made a mistake in that choice for which I alone must bear the consequences.”

 In an interview in spring, Loverro said he was trying to speed up NASA’s lunar program, known as Artemis, as many were already doubting whether NASA could meet the White House’s new 2024 deadline.
 “It had to do with moving fast on Artemis, and I don’t want to characterize it in any more detail than that,” he said.
-Loverro was an adviser to the procurement selection committee, but didn’t have final say into the awards.
+Loverro was an adviser to the procurement selection committee but didn’t have final say into the awards.

-Loverro would not comment on the record for this story.
+Loverro would not comment on the record for this article.
 Boeing declined to comment.

 NASA referred to a previous statement that said the procurement for the lunar spacecraft, known as the Human Landing System (HLS), was handled properly and is proceeding with the program.
 “The agency is confident in the integrity of the HLS procurement,” it has said.
 “Mr. Loverro was not the selection official, and his resignation has no impact on the performance of these HLS contracts.”